wisniewskikr/chrisblog-it/java-orchestration-kubernetes/springboot-kubernetes-pod/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to **run** simple "Hello World" **Java** application with **Spring Boot** framework using **Kubernetes** tool.
+The goal of this project is to present how to create Kubernetes **Pod** for simple "Hello World" **Java** application with **Spring Boot** framework using **Kubernetes** tool.

 ##### Details
-This application displays message "Hello World" in JSON format in a browser.
+Kubernetes Pod is group of one or more Docker containers.
+This this example Kubernetes Pod will contain the application displays message "Hello World" in JSON format in a browser.
 Docker **image** of this application and Docker **container** with this application will be run by Kubernetes tool.
 We assume that this application already exists and is published as Docker image in some Docker **public repository**.
 Link to:
 * **Source Code** of application: `https://github.com/wisniewskikr/chrisblog-it/tree/master/java-springboot/springboot-helloworld-browser-json-actuator-health`
 * **Docker Image** of application: `https://hub.docker.com/repository/docker/wisniewskikr/springboot-helloworld-image`